lauraespina/ScanGrow/README.md

 ## Manuscript files

-Files to reproduce the results described in the Manuscript can be found here: https://figshare.com/s/22e55542da3e976531ce [to be updated with final doi link].
+Files to reproduce the results described in the Manuscript can be found here: https://doi.org/10.6084/m9.figshare.16822924